bessinnica/Loc-markdig-azuredocs-test/articles/batch/batch-dotnet-get-started.md

 1. **ODATADetailLevel**: Specifying [ODATADetailLevel][net_odatadetaillevel] in list operations (such as obtaining a list of a job's tasks) is essential in ensuring Batch application performance.
 Add [Query the Azure Batch service efficiently](batch-efficient-list-queries.md) to your reading list if you plan on doing any sort of status monitoring within your Batch applications.
 2. **TaskStateMonitor**: [TaskStateMonitor][net_taskstatemonitor] provides Batch .NET applications with helper utilities for monitoring task states.
 In `MonitorTasks`, *DotNetTutorial* waits for all tasks to reach [TaskState.Completed][net_taskstate] within a time limit.
 Then it terminates the job.
-3. **TerminateJobAsync**: Terminating a job with [JobOperations.TerminateJobAsync][net_joboperations_terminatejob] (or the blocking JobOperations.TerminateJob) marks that job as completed.
+3. <strong>TerminateJobAsync</strong>: Terminating a job with [JobOperations.TerminateJobAsync][net_joboperations_terminatejob] (or the blocking JobOperations.TerminateJob) marks that job as completed.
 It is essential to do so if your Batch solution uses a [JobReleaseTask][net_jobreltask].
 This is a special type of task, which is described in [Job preparation and completion tasks](batch-job-prep-release.md).

 The `MonitorTasks` method from *DotNetTutorial*'s `Program.cs` appears below: